Extensive Network Analysis

 Automated Alert System Receive alerts when abnormal activity takes place, or when bandwidth usage exceeds your specified thresholds.

 Seamless Nagios XI Integration Integrate with Nagios XI to see exact Network Analyzer server loads and hard disk space from within the XI system.

-Advanced User Management Multi-tenancy capabilities allow IT teams to work together efficiently to keep the network running smoothly.
+Advanced User Management Advanced user options allow IT teams to work together efficiently to keep the network running smoothly.